pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 ![](https://i.imgur.com/wLqMrev.png)

-compare this sequence of messages with the one obtanined with `-q 0` or with `-q 1`.
+compare this sequence of messages with the one obtained with `-q 0` or with `-q 1`.

 ### Retained messages:
 Normally if a publisher publishes a message to a topic, and *no one is subscribed* to that topic the message is simply discarded by the broker.
 If you want your broker to remember the last published message, you'll have to use the ```retain``` option.
 Only one message is retained per topic.
 The next message published on that topic replaces the retained message for that topic.